Rae08/techdegree-project-2/README.md

-# techdegree-project-2
+ # Pagination and Filtering Project

- Pagination and Filtering Project
+ This was created for the TeamTreehouse TechDegree, project 2.

- This project will take a long list of student names and add pagination functionality to only display 10 students per page, with page links
+ This project will take a long list of student names and add pagination functionality to only display 10 students per page, with page links.

- It also provides the user with the ability to search the students list to find a student easily
+ It also provides the user with the ability to search the students list to find a student easily.